alicerunsonfedora/fedigardens/.github/CONTRIBUTING.md

 the emojis mean, and what tools can be used to insert the appropriate one into your Git commit messages.

+## Linting conventions

+This project includes support for SwiftLint, a utility that enforces recommended Swift styling practices.
+While it is not required to install SwiftLint to build the project, it is highly recommended.
+The project, during build, will do the following with SwiftLint:

+- Run the linter on all source files and present warnings/errors in Xcode after running.

+It is recommended that you ensure that your source code changes are compliant with the linting rules as specified.

+### Sepcial rules

+- Always refer to the project as "Codename Shout", and not "Capstone", unless you are referring to the Swift module generated.
+- When possible, avoid making a filtered list and iterating over it; use the `for x in x where y` format instead.

 ## Formatting conventions

 It is recommended that you run the formatting tool `swiftformat` when you